-The goal of Google’s AMP project is to make mobile pages load faster.
+The goal of Google Accelerated Mobile Pages project is to make mobile pages load faster.
 If the mobile pages load faster, more articles can be read at the same time and the bounce rate decreases due to slower loading times.

 Currently, AMP is only supported by Google.
 The fast loading times are not related to Bing, Yahoo or other search engines.

 The AMP project is urgently needed as mobile use is overtaking desktop search in many countries.
 In order to ensure the user friendliness and the loading times of the pages as desktop versions, a new solution was needed to improve the page speed.

 The development of apps was the first reaction to offer a good user experience on mobile devices.
 Many publishers, advertisers and online retailers have developed their own mobile apps in order to offer their users a good user experience.

 This approach is very successful because, on average, people spend much more time in apps than they do on mobile websites.
 But the apps have fewer monthly visitors than a mobile website.
 AMP was developed to provide a better user experience for those who visit mobile websites.

 Fast loading time can be achieved in two ways:

 - Produce content that loads quickly

 - Fast provision of the pages